jgscott/ECO395M/syllabus.md

 Sometimes we have bad days, bad weeks, and bad semesters.
 In an effort to accommodate any unexpected, unfortunate personal crisis, I have built a grace policy into the course: that is, a one-time, three-day grace period for one homework assignment.
 You do not have to utilize this policy, but if you find yourself struggling with unexpected personal events, I encourage you to e-mail me and our TA as soon as possible to notify us that you are using our grace policy.

-All other late assignments will be penalized 10 points per day or partial day.
+All other late assignments will be penalized 10 points per day or partial day that they are late.